fazreil/hotel/PITCHME.md

 Display functions are:
 - display_a_customer function
   - r_number is passed as a parameter indicating the room owner
 - display_all_customer function
 - show_customer function

 +++

+### customer modifications

+- modify_customer function

+### saving modification into database/file

+- save_customer function

+---

 ### The Hotel Class
 In the next few slides, we will discuss about the Hotel Class.
 This include some of the major context relevant to the program:

-- Header files
-- main Class
-- main menu
 - add_customer
 - show_customer
 - modify_customer_record
-- save_customer function
-- display_a_customer function
-- modify_customer function
-- delete_customer function

 ---